githubtraining/write-javascript-actions/README.md

-# write-javascript-actions
+# GitHub Actions: Writing Javascript Actions
-Learn to write your own JavaScript GitHub Actions
+Learn how to write your own GitHub JavaScript Action!
+This course will empower you to begin automating customized tasks unique to your workflow.